Colorado is Old Orchard Country

 The most favored district in Colorado is what was once said about our area’s fruit growing potential.
 At elevations fruit production was believed impossible, our region grew some of the tastiest fruit imaginable.
 Over one hundred years ago pioneers migrated west with knowledge of fruit and orchards planting thousands of small and mid-sized orchards in Weber Canyon, McElmo Canyon, Lewis, Lakeview, Arriola, and Lebanon.

 They were aware of the numerous varieties that existed at the time, and experimented aggressively.
 There was a premium on quality.
 They could breed their own genetics, graft, plant, harvest, and market their fruit.
 Indeed, much of the early history of the Montezuma Valley is about fruit production and orchard development.
 The reputation for quality spread far and wide.

 In 1904 Montezuma County won three of the four Gold Medals awarded to Colorado at the St. Louis World Fair.
 Two years later, establishing a record “that has never been approached, much less equaled” Montezuma County fruits took 101 out of the 104 ribbons at the State Fair, 97 of them first place.
-Remnants of the work of these early pioneers are what led to the creation of MORP some 100 years later.
+Remnants of the work of these early growers are what led to the creation of MORP some 100 years later.